#How to customize your workspace on screener.in for analyzing stocks like a pro

 Let us try to add Debt to equity ratio as a column.

-First type debt to equity in the text box as highlighted by the green arrow.
+First type, “Debt to equity” in the text box (as highlighted by the blue arrow in screenshot above).
 On typing debt or debt to equity screener prompts you with matching options.

 You also have the option to drag the ratios in the order that you wish for.
-Finally click on “Save Columns” blue colored button to finalize the changes.
+Finally click on “Save Columns”, the blue colored button to finalize the changes.

 Here is a snapshot of peer comparison once we have added all the necessary columns